 Though the terrain looks fairly barren, folds in the Eastern Flank of Sonora Peak hold a huge amount of wildflowers deep into the Summer season.
 Though the Eastern side of the Sierra Nevada is typically dry and much more barren than the Western flank, this location features huge amounts of water flowing East through the soil, as well as the two all season creeks that run through here.

 Looking down the Wolf Creek Drainage to our East.
 You can see the South end of Wolf Creek Lake where Wolf Creek begins at the bottom-Left of this image.
 The creek turns east and runs down the center of this valley.

-In other words you can drive up to the base of this valley on a good-quality dirt road.
-There are campsites at the end of the dirt road, and an old jeep road / trail from there comes up the left (North) side of this valley to Wolf Creek Lake.
+In other words we can hike or drive up to the base of this valley on a good-quality dirt road.
+There are informal campsites at the end of the dirt road, and an old jeep road / trail from there comes up the left (North) side of this valley to Wolf Creek Lake.
 The old road up the valley is closed to vehicles.

 Though the East-facing flank of Sonora Peak looks barren and bleak as we approach, we find upon close inspection that it is not.
-Hiking across it we find that it is full of wildflowers from the earliest moment in Spring when the snows first retreat until deep into Summer when the last moisture feeing this year's life finally dries out.
+Hiking across it we find that it is full of wildflowers from the earliest moment in Spring when the snows first retreat up the mountainside until deep into Summer when the last moisture feeing this year's life finally dries out.

-I have taken so many images of the flowers up here that I needed to make a separate page just for one Spring trip's images:
+I have taken so many images of the flowers up here that I made a separate page just for one Spring trip's images.